October 21, 2014

 March 2, 2014

 A recent Tedx Manhattan talk, “In praise of big organic,” given by the founder of one of the nation’s largest organic salad companies, defended big organic.
 She listed reasons to support big organic farms: less chemicals, essential part of the healthy food revolution, the organic industry is too small, and we need to grow it.
-All true.
-The benefits of organic farming are indisputable.
-Its farming methods nurture the soil and our bodies.
+All true, sort of.
+Certified organic farming follows a strict set of protocols that conventional methods do not.
+The rules prohibit certain substances and practices, such as using pesticides and other chemicals that pollute waterways and are linked to cancer.
 Size matters: the more acreage that is farmed organically, the better.

 Her impassioned plea to support organic – no matter the size – also talked about the “soul” of organic: “The last misconception I want to talk about is the criticism I hear sometimes that when organic gets big, it loses its soul. … What I have seen first-hand is that being part of the organic food industry often opens people’s eyes and transforms them.”
 She went on to describe how one of their growers happily transitioned to organic because he liked not having to worry about pesticides on his pants when his kids hugged him.
 It’s a jump to equate one pair of clean pants with an entire industry’s soul.